urre/wordpress-nginx-docker-compose/README.md

 cd cli && ./create-cert.sh
 ```

+> Edit the script to your your custom domain, this example uses myapp.local

 ### Trust cert in macOS Keychain.
 (Chrome and Safari will trust the certs, for Firefox: add them in preferences)

 ```shell
 cd cli && ./trust-cert.sh
 ```

+> Edit the script to your your custom domain, this example uses myapp.local

 ### Setup vhost in /etc/hosts